Abidoyesimze/YieldMind/README.md

 ### **Step 3: Get STT Tokens**
 - STT tokens are like Somnia's version of dollars
 - You can get them from Somnia's faucet (free test tokens)
-- Or exchange other crypto for STT tokens

 ### **Step 4: Start Earning!**
 - Go to YieldMind's deposit page